AWS Global Infrastructure

 - Each Region consists of multiple, isolated locations known as Availability Zones and each Availability Zone runs on its own physically distinct, independent infrastructure and is engineered to be highly reliable.

 - Each Region has multiple, isolated Availability Zones (ranging from 2-6).

-- Each AZ is physically isolated from each other so that an uncommon disaster such as fire, earthquake would only affect a single AZ
+- Each AZ is physically isolated from each other so that an uncommon disaster such as fire, or earthquake would only affect a single AZ

 - AZs are redundantly connected to multiple tier-1 transit providers.

-- Multi-AZ, distribution of resources across multiple Availability Zones, feature can be used to distribute instances across multiple AZ to provide High Availability
+- Multi-AZ feature, distribution of resources across multiple AZs, can be used to distribute instances across multiple AZ to provide High Availability

-- AWS ensures that resources are distributed across the Availability Zones for a region by independently mapping Availability Zones to identifiers for each account. for e.g. us-east-1 region with us-east-1a AZ might not be the same location as us-east-1a AZ for another account.
-There’s no way for you to coordinate Availability Zones between accounts.
+- AWS ensures that resources are distributed across the AZs for a region by independently mapping AZs to identifiers for each account. for e.g. us-east-1 region with us-east-1a AZ might not be the same location as us-east-1a AZ for another account.
+There’s no way for you to coordinate AZs between accounts.